msu-fa19-cosc458/lecture-6-heroku/README.md

 For more information on Procfile, read the doc by heroku [here](https://devcenter.heroku.com/articles/procfile)

 ## requirements.txt
+Requirements file tells Heroku's servers what external libraries need to be installed on their end.
+If you look at the logs while pushing your local repo to heroku, you will notice they run 'pip install <name_of_library>', just like we did in AWS!

-Requirements file tells Heroku's servers what external libraries need to be installed.
-Personally, I just throw in all the names of the libraries I imported via my python files on AWS... because I'm too lazy to figure out what version of linux Heroku runs and what python libraries are already pre-installed.
+Personally, I just throw in all the names of the libraries I imported via my python files on AWS... mostly because I'm too lazy to figure out what version of linux Heroku runs and what python libraries are already pre-installed.